 - Manage finances if a conservatorship is not necessary

 Guardianships are different from powers of attorney, in that guardianships involve having the court appoint an individual over the ward and POAs are documents drafted prior to incapacity.
 If you have questions regarding the differences between the two, don’t hesitate to consult with our skilled guardianship lawyer in Thornton.

 A conservator is the counter-part to a guardian.
 In a conservatorship, an individual is appointed by the court to manage an individual’s finances.
 This means that the protected person will no longer be able to access their own bank accounts or make their own financial decisions without approval of their conservator.
 This is obviously a very extreme measure and an experienced lawyer should be consulted before moving forward.

 Feel free to read more about the guardianship and conservatorship court process here.

 Get Your Guardianship and Conservatorship Questions Answered

 Reach out to us for answers to all of your legal guardian or conservator questions.
-Contact Althaus Law at our Northglenn office.
+Contact Althaus Law at our Northglenn or Colorado Springs offices.
 We are ready to help.